 If you don’t know these warning signs, then you never know about kidney disease at the early stages, and sometimes not even in the last stage.
-In this post, I mentioned kidney disease early signs which help to recognize the problem in your kidney.
+In this post, I will cover kidney disease early signs which helps to recognize the problem in your kidney.
 So you can diagnose it at an early stage.

 Normally, people do not realize that they may have a certain health issue.
 Because they don’t pay attention to the several physical changes in their bodies.
 These physical changes can be symptoms of a specific disease.

 Importance of kidney

 kidneys are one of the important internal organs of your body, they are bean-shaped organs located in the middle of your back.
 The primary work of kidneys is to flush out harmful toxins and waste products from the circulatory system.
 It balances blood pressure and essential nutrients.

 Types of kidney disease